Plug-in electric vehicles in China: Electric buses

 The share of all-electric bus sales in the Chinese bus market climbed from 2% in 2010 to 9.9% in 2012, and was expected to be closed to 20% for 2013.
 The global stock of plug-in battery electric bus in 2015 was estimated to be about 173,000 units, but almost entirely deployed in China, the world's largest electric bus market.
 Of these, almost 150,000 are all-electric buses.
-The Chinese electric bus stock grew nearly sixfold between 2014 and 2015.
+The Chinese electric bus stock grew nearly six-fold between 2014 and 2015.
 The production of all-electric buses totaled 115,664 units in 2016, up 31% from 88,248 electric buses produced in 2015.

 The Chinese stock of plug-in buses reached 343,500 units in 2016, doubling the 2015 stock, with 300,000 units being all-electric vehicles.
 The global stock of electric buses was about 345,000 vehicles in 2016, with only 1,273 deployed in Europe and 200 in the U.S. The city of Shenzhen is leading the modernization and electrification effort in China with hundreds of electric buses already in operation in 2016.
 Shenzhen set the goal of having a 100% electric bus fleet in 2017.
 China had about 385,000 electric buses by the end of 2017, more than 99% of the global stock.
 China also produces Hydrogen fuel cell buses, with over 8,000 in service.
 These were used during the Beijing 2022 Winter Olympics, as batteries perform poorly in cold temperatures.
+From January to August 2022, China sold 23,366 electric buses, representing 90.7% of total buses sales in China.
+In 2022, around 54,000 new electric buses were sold in China, representing 18% total electric buses sales in China and about 80% of global sales.
+In addition, many of the buses being sold in Latin America, North America and Europe are Chinese brands.
+Meaning that the electric buses built by China is now being sold almost worldwide.
+And by early 2023, China has over 670,000 buses with over 51% of those being electric buses.
+The numbers of electric buses have been growing for the past few years.
+The impacts of electric buses are not only limited in local places.
+Overseas, China provided around 900 electric buses for 2022 FIFA World Cup in Qatar, produced by Chinese manufacturer Yutong.
+Yutong's electric buses, which have a range of more than 200 kilometers on one charge, account for one-fourth of the buses running in the country during the event.

+The Chinese electric bus market continues to grow in 2023 and 2024.
+In 2024, Chinese manufacturers exported a total of 15,444 new energy buses, a year-on-year increase of 28.3%.
+Among them, BYD ranked first with 3,582 exports, Yutong and Higer ranked second and third respectively.
+China's electric bus market shows positive growth in 2023 and 2024, reflecting the increasing global demand for clean transportation solutions.